dx-ted-emea/bigdata-labs/Lab-3/README.md

  *  ***Feature Engineering***: how we **quantify data** for training.
 The main types of features are numerical, categorical, binary, text, image and inference.
 In azure ML data scientists often leverage scripts to generate new features.
 For a good primer in feature engineering see [Feature engineering and selection in Azure Machine Learning](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-feature-selection-and-engineering/)

- *   ***Algorithm Selection***: how you **qualify data** the features we select our fed into these models that process them and provide a prediction or forecast.
+ *   ***Algorithm Selection***: how you **qualify data** the features we selected into using models that process them and provide a prediction or forecast.
 The main types of ML algorithms are Probabilistic, Graph, and Algebraic.
 For a good primer in how to choose a model see [How to choose algorithms for Microsoft Azure Machine Learning] (https://azure.microsoft.com/en-us/documentation/articles/machine-learning-algorithm-choice/).
 Note: the best models often use the aggregate results of multiple algorithms this is called an **ensemble approach**.
 Keep in mind that for every algorithm you add there is a trade off in the time it takes to process your input.

  * ***Training and Optimization***: where you feed your data into your model.
 A common mistake is to train and test your model using your whole dataset.
 Doing this will lead to Overfitting.
 To prevent overfitting it is recommended you shuffle all the features in your data set split them into the following three sets:
   - Training Set (60-70%) of your dataset for training your model.